aqingo3o/line-modeling_Circinus/README.md

 # line-modeling_Circinus
 **⚠️ This repo mainly serves as a personal log of the research process and may contain contain many imperfect operations .**
 >
-**👾 Current Progress:** Trying to figure out how the code actually works.
-It's killing me.
->
-- 跪下來感謝在各大論壇間接或直接幫助我的大佬和 GenAI，人類(類人？)群星閃耀時...
+**👾 Current Progress:** Turns out the reference code is written for RADEX rather than pyradex.
+Not sure how to feel about the two weeks spent setting things up…
 >
 ---
 ## Environment (2025.10.23)